 Nobert Elias and the Sociology of Education (2019)

-Dr Lybeck's current work explores new ideas and practices related to the 'civic university' - and he is presently collaborating with a diverse, interdisciplinary and intersectoral group of academic and non-academic partners to reconstruct ways of integrating advanced knowledge and society, locally and globally.
+Dr Lybeck's current work explores new ideas and practices related to place-based education and the 'civic university' - and he is presently collaborating with a diverse, interdisciplinary and intersectoral group of academic and non-academic partners to reconstruct ways of integrating advanced knowledge and society, locally and globally.

 One such model involves 'CRAFT Houses', an idea that won the 2018 Bennett Prospect Policy Prize.